A. B. Freeman School of Business

 For coursework completed on a Freeman-approved program (including pre-approved NTC Office of Study [OSA] programs), the Tulane transcript will automatically show all courses, grades and credits.
 Grades earned abroad will appear on the official transcript, but will not be calculated into the cumulative GPA.
 An official grade from a student’s time studying abroad cannot be “removed” from the Tulane transcript for any reason.

-Courses taken abroad require pre-approval from a student’s Study Abroad advisor and BSM academic counselor.
-The counselors will use a preapproved list of courses that the Undergraduate Studies Committee has approved.
-Approved business courses taken in a student’s major will count as major elective credit.
-Approved business courses taken outside the major will count as business elective credit.
-All classes taken abroad will come back with 5380/5390 course numbers.
-For example, International Finance taken abroad will transfer back to Tulane as FINE 5380 International Finance and will count as major elective credit for a finance major or as a generic business credit for a non-finance major.
+Courses taken abroad require pre-approval from a student’s Study Abroad advisor and BSM academic advisor.
+The advisors will use a preapproved list of courses that the Office of Undergraduate Education has approved.
+Approved business courses taken in a student’s major generally will count as major elective credit.
+Approved business courses taken outside the major will generally count as general business elective credit.
+Freeman uses unique course numbers for study abroad classes, such as 5380, 5390, 5381, 5391, 5389, and 5399 to indicate how the classes will likely be credited towards the student's degree plan.
+For example, International Marketing taken abroad will transfer to Tulane as MKTG 5381 and will count as a major elective credit for a marketing major or as a general business elective credit for a non-marketing major.
+Students cannot take the same course content both abroad and at Tulane and expect both courses to count for credit towards graduation requirements.

-To receive Tulane credit for coursework abroad, students must submit a Learning Agreement prior to departure, complete the study abroad program, submit all materials and assignments to their instructors by the end of the last day of class and take scheduled examinations.
+To receive Tulane credit for coursework abroad, students must submit a Learning Agreement (before departure) and a Change Form (after confirming their schedule in-country) with advisors' approval.
+As well, they must complete the study abroad program by satisfying all course requirements set forth by the host institution.
 The University strongly encourages students to retain personal copies of course syllabi and all work submitted abroad until all grades and courses have been posted to the official Tulane transcript.
 Students may not transfer in core or major required courses regardless of major.

-For current BSM students who attend a study abroad program that is not Freeman-approved, and/or BSM students who take a leave of absence from Tulane to pursue studies abroad, regardless of program, the general Transfer Credit policy for Current BSM Students applies.
+For current BSM students who attend a study abroad program that is not Freeman-approved, and/or BSM students who take a leave of absence from Tulane to pursue studies abroad, regardless of program, the general Transfer Credit policy for Current BSM Students applies (among other things, a maximum 6-credits may transfer back if approved in advance).

 For Tulane Students in Approved Joint Degree Programs